-A4: Please do raise any concerns, difficulties, discomforts or pains you are experiencing during class by either raising your arm or waving me to come to you, or if appropriate opening up to the class
+Please do raise any concerns, difficulties, discomforts or pains you may experience during class by either raising your arm or waving me to come to you, or if appropriate opening up to the class

 Q: How often should I attend to see difference?

-A: Weekly sessions are ideal for all students, however if less regular slots are required then you will still develop, for PT yoga I will try to schedule this as best I can.
+Weekly sessions are ideally the minimum for all students, however if less regular slots are required then you will still develop, for PT yoga I will try to schedule this as best I can.
 After a week you may notice great effects, after a few weeks you may notice more significant changes, but after 10 weeks you can really be experiencing a difference.